brightdude/JackHenryTweeterTest/README.md

 2. No need to run as uncool console app,  as windows service would require installation that most of us forgot how to do. (it's installutil <yourexecutable>.exe )
 3. To be relatively thread safe and memory resident for the real-time changing repository of tweets.

 Thus, I’ve chosen Azure Durable Serverless Functions provide elegant set of features without much complexity.
-There is no hosting model choice needs to be specified, as Durable functions have stable state aware run time and VM destruction safe behind the scenes by Azure
+There is no hosting model choice needs to be specified, as Durable functions have stable state aware run time and VM destruction safe behind the scenes by Azure.
+To run locally a Azure Functions runtime needs to be installed instructions can be found here: https://azure.microsoft.com/en-us/services/functions/

 I chose not to add "Guard.Against" libraries for null checking as its adds confusion, although they are standard in my coding practices.

 I ran out of personal time and did not add any unit tests for the Services, **deduct points for that if you must**.
 But I did reviewed most places where error checking is needed in more then happy-path approach.

 As well I addressed many points of the assignment in the comments in the code, as I belive thats the best place for them to be.